biqqles/p2oggle/README.md

 ### Requirements

 Since the Android input stack [more or less ignores](https://source.android.com/devices/input#understanding-hid-usages-and-event-codes) the existence of hardware switches, P2oggle uses the kernel's input event interface (evdev) directly.
 It therefore **requires a rooted device**.
+You will need a superuser binary that includes supolicy and BusyBox, e.g. Magisk.

 The service that listens for switch input consumes minimal resources: in my testing battery usage has never risen above 0% with memory consumption averaging about 25 MB.

 P2oggle is compatible with the stock ROM and should work with all custom ROMs and kernels.
-I wrote it for the `P2a47` (global variant) but it should also be fully compatible with the `P2c72` (domestic variant).
+I wrote it for the `P2a42` (global variant) but it should also be fully compatible with the `P2c72` (domestic variant).
 If it works for you please let me know.

+If you are on stock you will probably want to disable the power saver mode from being bound to the switch in order to use P2oggle properly.
+You can do that by running `su -c pm hide com.lenovo.powersetting` in a terminal emulator or adb shell.
+Replace `hide` with `unhide` to reverse.

 P2oggle is released under the Mozilla General Public License version 2.0.

 ### Changelog
+#### 0.3
+Changes in this release:

+- App should now be compatible with Android 10
+- Minimised number of su processes to reduce toast notification spam from Magisk and lag on enabling service

 #### 0.2
 New in this release: